daily-co/pipecat-cloud-images/pipecat-starters/pstn_sip/README.md

 ### Handling dial-in webhook (`room_creation_api`)

-To make and receive calls currently you have to host a server t handle incoming calls.
+To make and receive calls currently you have to host a server that handles incoming calls.
 In the coming weeks, incoming calls will be directly handled within Daily and we will expose an endpoint similar to `{service}/start` that will manage this for you.